Senate to debate on COVID-19 bill this week after Democrats backpedal on minimum wage

 The backpedaling did not end hopes of addressing the minimum wage issue in Congress.
-Democrats and some Republicans have voiced support for the idea of raising the minimum wage, now $7.25, for the first time since 2009, though they disagree on how much.
+Democrats and some Republicans have voiced support for the idea of raising the federal minimum wage, now at $7.25 an hour, for the first time since 2009, although they disagree on how much.

-Republican Senator Mitt Romney and Tom Cotton last week proposed an increase to $10 per hour, but said employers should also verify the wage is going to workers who are legally in the United States.
+Republican Senators Mitt Romney and Tom Cotton last week proposed an increase to $10 per hour, but said employers should verify the wage is going to workers who are legally in the United States.

 But two Senate Democrats acknowledged that passing an increase would be challenging in the 50-50 chamber.

-The House of Representatives narrowly approved the COVID-19 package, one of Biden’s top priorities, and aim to pass it through Senate through a maneuver known as “reconciliation,” which would allow the bill to pass with a simple majority rather than the 60 votes normally required by that chamber’s rules.
+The Democratic-controlled House of Representatives early on Saturday narrowly approved the COVID-19 package, one of Biden’s top priorities.
+Democrats aim to pass it in the Senate through a maneuver known as “reconciliation,” which would allow the bill to pass with a simple majority rather than the 60 votes normally required by that chamber’s rules.

 Senate debate on the COVID-19 bill could begin as early as Wednesday, a Senate Democratic aide said.